MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/regions.md

 1. Deploy Azure Firewall or other supported network virtual appliances (NVAs) into your new virtual hub.
 Configure [Virtual WAN routing intent and routing policies](/azure/virtual-wan/how-to-routing-policies) to route traffic through the new secured virtual hub.

-1. If applicable, deploy virtual network gateways for VPN and/or ExpressRoute connectivity in the new virtual hub and establish connections.
-Ensure that your ExpressRoute circuits and on-premises locations follow Microsoft's resiliency recommendations.
+1. If applicable, deploy virtual network gateways for VPN or ExpressRoute connectivity in the new virtual hub and establish connections.
+Ensure that your ExpressRoute circuits and on-premises locations follow Microsoft resiliency recommendations.
 For more information, see [Designing for disaster recovery with ExpressRoute private peering](/azure/expressroute/designing-for-disaster-recovery-with-expressroute-privatepeering).

 1. Create and configure any other routing that you require, such as virtual hub static routes.